eccentricdevotion/TARDIS/creating-a-tardis.md

 ## Growing the TARDIS from the seed

 Your TARDIS Police Box requires a 3 x 3 x 4 (w x d x h) cuboid region.
-Where you place the TARDIS seed block will be the center of the Police Box, and will be saved as the TARDIS’s ‘Home’ location.
+Where you place the TARDIS seed block will be the centre of the Police Box, and will be saved as the TARDIS’s ‘Home’ location.

 To create your TARDIS, right-click a placed seed block with the TARDIS key.